Ammarrizk/Command-Line-Parser/README.md

 3	Detailed Operation
        In all the following, a1.exe is assumed to be the name of your exe utable  le

-       Typi ally in the command prompt we write a1.exe command [optional parameter(s)℄ Your task is to identify the command and its parameters if appli able then return the orre t output or the proper error message.
+       Typically in the command prompt we write a1.exe command [optional parameter(s)℄ Your task is to identify the command and its parameters if appli able then return the orre t output or the proper error message.
        A List of the  commands and their expe ted output is shown below.